-- 9.1 The archdiocesan Office of Victim Assistance shall aid in the immediate pastoral care of persons who claim to have been a victim of sexual abuse by church personnel.
-In addition, the office will ensure that the family of the alleged victim will receive appropriate spiritual care and pastoral support. - 9.2 A coordinator will head the Office of Victim Assistance.
-This individual, at the direction and instruction of the archbishop, will coordinate and monitor the spiritual care and pastoral support supplied to alleged victims and to the family members of alleged victims of sexual abuse including but not limited to, counseling, spiritual assistance, support groups or other social services agreed upon by the alleged victim and the archdiocese. - 9.3 The Office of Safe Environment will, at the direction and instruction of the archbishop, assist the archdiocese in establishing and maintaining "safe environment programs."
-The office will cooperate with parents, civil authorities, educators and community organizations to provide education and training for children, parents, pastors and ministers, educators and others about ways to make and maintain a safe environment for children.
+- 9.1 The Archdiocesan Office of Victim Assistance shall aid in the immediate pastoral care of persons who claim to have been a victim of Sexual Abuse by Church Personnel.
+In addition, the office will ensure that the family of the alleged victim will receive appropriate spiritual care and pastoral support. - 9.2 The Office of Victim Assistance will be headed by a coordinator.
+This individual, at the direction and instruction of the Archbishop, will coordinate and monitor the spiritual care and pastoral support supplied to alleged victims and to the family members of alleged victims of Sexual Abuse including but not limited to, counseling, spiritual assistance, support groups, or other social services agreed upon by the alleged victim and the Archdiocese. - 9.3 The Office of Safe Environment will, at the direction and instruction of the Archbishop, assist the Archdiocese in establishing and maintaining "safe environment programs."
+The office will cooperate with parents, civil authorities, educators and community organizations to provide education and training for children, parents, pastors and ministers, educators and others about ways to make and maintain a safe environment for Children.

-Section 10: Complaints - Cooperation with Authorities
+Section 10.
+Complaints - Cooperation with Authorities

-- 10.1 The archbishop shall adopt procedures for making complaints or allegations of sexual abuse involving church personnel.
-The procedures shall be made readily available in printed form and will be the subject of periodic public announcements regarding those procedures. - The archdiocese shall cooperate with authorized state and federal civil and criminal authorities in their investigation of allegations of sexual abuse of minors involving church personnel.
-Such cooperation will be in addition to any canon law procedures or sanctions that apply.
+- 10.1 The Archbishop shall adopt procedures for making complaints or allegations of Sexual Abuse involving Church Personnel.
+The procedures shall be made readily available in printed form and will be the subject of periodic public announcements regarding those procedures. - 10.2 The Archdiocese shall cooperate with authorized state and federal civil and criminal authorities in their investigation of allegations of sexual abuse of minors involving Church Personnel.

-Section 11: Media and Communications
+Section 11.
+Media and Communications

-a.
-The archdiocese is committed to openness and transparency in its dealings with the community, especially with the parish communities and other constituent communities of the archdiocese which may be directly affected by ministerial misconduct involving minors and will meet this commitment

-- to the extent possible while also respecting the privacy and reputations of individuals involved. - b.
-The Office of Communications is responsible for all media contacts; therefore, all media inquiries regarding this policy, alleged sexual abuse involving church personnel, and related matters which are made to schools, parishes or agencies of the archdiocese should be referred to the Office of Communications, which will consult with, guide and coordinate relevant persons in the handling of subsequent media inquires and responses. - 11.2 The archdiocese will not enter into confidentiality agreements with respect to alleged sexual abuse, except in cases where confidentiality is requested by a victim or survivor of such sexual abuse for grave and substantial reasons proffered by the victim or survivor, which reasons are noted in the text of the confidentiality agreement.
+- 11.1 a) The Archdiocese is committed to openness and transparency in its dealings with the community, especially with the parish communities and other constituent communities of the Archdiocese which may be directly affected by ministerial misconduct involving minors and will meet this commitment to the extent possible while also respecting the privacy and reputations of individuals involved. - b) The Communications office is responsible for all media contacts; therefore, all media inquiries regarding this Policy, alleged Sexual Abuse involving Church Personnel, and related matters which are made to schools, parishes, or agencies of the Archdiocese should be referred to the Communications office, which will consult with, guide and coordinate relevant persons in the handling of subsequent media inquires and responses. - 11.2 The Archdiocese will not enter into confidentiality agreements with respect to alleged Sexual Abuse, except in cases where confidentiality is requested by a victim or survivor of such Sexual Abuse for grave and substantial reasons proffered by the victim or survivor, which reasons are noted in the text of the confidentiality agreement.

-Section 12: Sanctions
+Section 12.
+Sanctions